Network and Wi-Fi

 02

 Business Wi-Fi issues can come from coverage gaps, interference, overloaded access points, poor placement, or unclear expectations.
-This section should explain troubleshooting and design thinking without claiming guaranteed performance.
+Troubleshooting starts with the environment and observed symptoms; performance outcomes are not guaranteed.

 • Coverage questions